bendelonlee/flutter_cypress/scroll.md

 Expected a value of type 'Event$', but got one of type 'NativeJavaScriptObject'
 ```

-Not sure what the problem is here or if it's solvable.
+Not sure exactly what the problem is here or how / if it would be possible to solve it in Cypress.

+Would probably be easier to make the scrollable widget listen to option / alt + arrows.